Now faith is being sure of what we hope for, being convinced of what we do not see. – Hebrews 11:1

 Yet we feel each of these.
 We definitely can see the effects of a strong wind, and even hear the rustling caused by a small breeze.
 Jesus describes the Spirit of God as being like the wind.
 We feel His presence rather than see it, the results are all around us.

 The same with love.
-We observe compassionate acts, and like the wind we can see the effects of love, in actions and the way it changes people.
-But one step farther, what is more powerful than a deep sense of love in our hearts?
+We observe compassionate acts, and like the wind we can see the effects of love in actions and the way it changes people.
+But moving one step farther what is more powerful than a deep sense of love in our hearts?
 It is the emotional experience that brings us closest to God, because love defines His very nature to us.
 It’s no wonder He constantly tells us that of all things, love is the most important.

 Instead, God becomes Jesus.
 He becomes one of us to tell us about His love and who He is.
 No thunderous voice, no condemnations, no shielding our eyes from something we can never understand.
+His love gives us confidence.
 We have traded fear for faith.
-And faith is what makes us sure.